Skip to main content

 Your endocrine system, the network of glands that produce and release hormones, is in constant communication with your cardiovascular system.
 Think of it as a finely tuned orchestra where each instrument must be in sync for the music to be harmonious.
 Estrogen, for example, helps to maintain the flexibility of blood vessels and manage cholesterol levels.

-During perimenopause and menopause, as levels decline, this natural protection diminishes, which can contribute to an increased risk of cardiovascular events.
-In men, healthy levels are associated with leaner body mass and better insulin sensitivity, both of which are protective for the heart.
+During perimenopause and menopause, as estrogen levels decline, this natural protection diminishes, which can contribute to an increased risk of cardiovascular events.
+In men, healthy testosterone levels are associated with leaner body mass and better insulin sensitivity, both of which are protective for the heart.
 When testosterone levels fall below an optimal range, it can lead to increased body fat, insulin resistance, and a less favorable cholesterol profile.

 A genetic predisposition might mean you have a variation in a gene that codes for a hormone receptor, making your cells slightly less responsive to a hormone’s message.
 It could also influence how your body metabolizes hormones, leading to imbalances.
 These are subtle, inherited nuances in your biological machinery.

-The foods you eat and your level of directly impact this machinery.
+The foods you eat and your level of physical activity directly impact this machinery.
 A diet high in processed foods and sugar can promote inflammation and insulin resistance, disrupting the delicate hormonal balance.
-Regular physical activity, on the other hand, can improve and support healthy hormone production.
+Regular physical activity, on the other hand, can improve insulin sensitivity and support healthy hormone production.
 These choices send powerful signals to your endocrine system, instructing it to function in a way that promotes cardiovascular wellness.

 Can Diet Reshape Your Genetic Destiny?